First Time Setup

 There are several other options - use --help to get a detailed list of commands.

-Example usage: building and exporting the template study
+Example usage: building and exporting the core study

-Let’s walk through configuring and creating a template study in Athena.
+Let’s walk through configuring and creating the core study in Athena.
 With this completed, you’ll be ready to move on to Creating studies).

 • First, follow the instructions in the readme of the Sample Database, if you haven’t already.
-Our follown steps assume you use the default names and deploy in Amazon’s US-East zone.
+Our following steps assume you use the default names and deploy in Amazon’s US-East zone.

 • Configure your system to talk to AWS as mentioned in the AWS setup guide